TheRoboticsClub/colab-gsoc2018-ArsalanAkhter/NavigationAmazonWarehouse/README.md

 The solution can integrate one or more of the following levels of difficulty, as well as any other one that occurs to you:
-* Reach the goal.
+* Reach the PickUp up point.
-* Optimize the way to find the shortest path.
+* Pick up a pallet from pickup point and drop it in the drop off point.
 * Arrive as quickly as possible to the destination.

 ## E X E C U T I O N